Why does FFBRA Object?

 - Unreasonable waste of water

-- Strife and stress in our village
+- Strife and stress in our village for over 10 years

 - Generation of quantities of toxic waste

-- Fossil fuels cause climate change
+- Fossil fuels causing climate change

 Air pollution – The prevailing wind blows from the site towards the village.
 It will bring toxic compounds from the flare, and emissions from diesel generators on site and HGVs.